-Snakeweeds are native to the tropical Americas, extending from the Caribbean through to Argentina.
-Cayenne snakeweed has naturalised in many tropical parts of the world including Madagascar, tropical Africa, Oceania, south-eastern USA and tropical Asia.
+Snakeweeds are native to the tropical Americas, from the Caribbean through to Argentina.
+Cayenne snakeweed has naturalised in many tropical parts of the world.
+It was introduced to Australia as an ornamental plant.
+Four species of Stachytarpheta have naturalised in coastal areas of Queensland, the Northern Territory and Western Australia.

 Cayenne snakeweed thrives in tropical or subtropical climates with annual rainfalls above 1000 mm.
 It is more often found in wet coastal regions, along waterways and adjacent pasture areas.

-Parsons, WT and Cuthbertson, EG (2001) Noxious weeds of Australia, CSIRO Publishing, Collingwood.
+Parsons, W.T. and Cuthbertson, E.G. (2001).
+Noxious weeds of Australia, CSIRO Publishing, Collingwood.

 See Using herbicides for more information.